-Snyder face tax fight with GOP peers
+Snyder faces tax fight with GOP peers in second term

 Lansing — Gov. Rick Snyder starts his second term facing a tax fight as fellow legislative Republicans prepare to resurrect the 3.9 percent income tax rate their predecessors promised — and failed — to restore.

 The initiative is taking on urgency because Snyder balanced the state budget in his first term in part by raising individual income tax bills through a sweeping elimination of loopholes and postponing a planned rate reduction.
 In May, the Republican governor will ask voters to approve a 17 percent increase in the state's sales tax rate to shore up a $1.2 billion deficit in road funding and boost education spending.

 But Snyder's days of pushing for tax hikes could be numbered in the new Legislature as conservative Republicans target the current 4.25 percent income tax for a reduction.

 "The promise to the people has to be honored," said Sen. Jack Brandenburg, R-Harrison Township, who plans to re-introduce the income tax cut this year.
 "When you look at the last four years, we hardly did anything for working-class families as far as tax relief."

 Conservatives are putting the issue on their radar and may get stronger support this year because Republicans convene a new legislative session Jan.
 14 with even larger House and Senate majorities than in the last term.

 "I think there's a real appetite to do that," said Rep. Al Pscholka, R-Stevensville, the incoming House Appropriations Committee chairman.

 Snyder, however, has not been so hungry for tax cuts because of uncertainty over how much the state will have to pay out for tax credits to businesses that were doled out by previous administrations.